jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 Before doing an upgrade, it is critical to back up:

 #.
-Your JupyterHub database (sqlite by default, or MySQL / Postgres
+Your JupyterHub database (SQLite by default, or MySQL / Postgres
    if you used those).
-If you are using sqlite (the default), you should backup the ``jupyterhub.sqlite`` file.
+If you use SQLite (the default), you should backup the ``jupyterhub.sqlite`` file.
 #.
 Your ``jupyterhub_config.py`` file.
 #.
-Your user's home directories.
+Your users' home directories.
 This is unlikely to be affected directly by
    a JupyterHub upgrade, but we recommend a backup since user data is very critical.